-- You know very little about Linux and even less about cluster computing. - You're bright: can Google, and read further by yourself. - If I speak too fast; let me know - Questions, ASK THEM, but I may not answer them immediately. - "You don't know what you don't know"
+- You know Linux at a user level - You're bright: can Google, and read further by yourself. - You know how to tell useful info from pure fantasy. - If I speak to fast; let me know - Questions, ASK THEM, but I may not answer them immediately. - "You don't know what you don't know"